-Lastly, a material-based connection method is introduced that allows profiles to be connected using named material channels.
+Lastly, a multiplex-based connection method is introduced that allows profiles to be connected using named multiplex channels.
 This can be considered as an extension of device channel based connection with flexibility and channel matching rules.

-6.3.2 Profile Connection Conditions
+6.3.2 Profile connection conditions